soilwise-he/SoilWise-documentation/tech/docs/technical_components/mapserver.md

 ## Technology

 A [docker image for mapserver](https://github.com/camptocamp/docker-mapserver){target=_blank} is maintained by Camp2Camp.
 The important aspect here is that the image uses a minimal build of GDAL, which defines the source formats consumable by the MapServer (in line with section [Transformation and Harmonistation Components](transformation.md)).
-If formats such as Geoparquet or Geozarr are relevant, building a tailored image is relevant.
+If formats such as Geoparquet or Geozarr are relevant, building a tailored image will become relevant.

 The **configuration** of the MapServer is managed via a config file.
 The config files reference metadata, data and styling rules.
 Various tools exist to create MapServer config files: